3 observations after Harris' stellar night helps shorthanded Sixers top Raptors

 With the Sixers missing three regulars, Nurse reinserted Furkan Korkmaz into the Sixers’ rotation and asked the 26-year-old wing to provide a bit of ball handling off the bench.

-Danuel House Jr., Robert Covington and Paul Reed were the only other Sixers bench players to appear as the team leaned on its core healthy players.
+Danuel House Jr., Robert Covington and Paul Reed were the only other Sixers bench players to appear (before garbage time) as the team leaned on its core healthy pieces.

 The Sixers' starters were much better to open the third quarter.
 Maxey did nice work both attacking downhill when bigger players switched onto him and spraying the ball out to open shooters.
 He assisted a Harris three that put the Sixers up 76-66.

-While Embiid seemed like he might not be quite right physically, grimacing and moving uneasily on occasion, he generally played his normal, superstar-level game over the final two and a half quarters.
-He surged into top gear in the back half of the third quarter, scoring 17 points over the period’s final 5:48.
+While Embiid seemed like he wasn't quite right physically, grimacing and moving uneasily on occasion, he generally played his normal, superstar-level game over the final two and a half quarters.
+He surged into top gear during the back half of the third quarter, scoring 17 points over the period’s final 5:48.

-The Sixers had a rough finish to the third, though, playing sloppily on both ends.
+The Sixers had a rough finish to the third, however, playing sloppily on both ends.
 House drove baseline and committed a turnover that created a Toronto fast break and Siakam slam.

 Maxey was sensational in the fourth before Embiid checked back in.
 He beat one possession of Toronto zone by slicing through the middle and hitting a floater.
 On another trip, he buried a catch-and-shoot three from the wing.